GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/gcp-scheduler-pubsub-cf-gce/README.md

     $ cd reliable-task-scheduling-compute-engine-sample/gcp-scheduler-pubsub-cf-gce
     ```
 3. ** Create a first cloud function **start-instances-fct** which will start instances once it is triggered.
-    - Change directory to the folder conraining the source code:
+    - Change directory to the folder containing the source code of the function:

         ```
             cd start-instances-fct/